UKI US Open

 All about the UKI US Open Venue

 Jacksonville Equestrian Center is eighty acres of paradise in Jacksonville, Florida.
 This exceptional multi-purpose facility is conveniently located with access from major interstates I-10 & I-295.
-A new undercover building for our 2020 event improves the facility even further.

 The short drive to beautiful beaches, exciting downtown Jacksonville & historical St. Augustine, make Jacksonville Equestrian Center

 an event location that is more like a vacation!